Probing dark matter interactions with a RES-NOVA prototype cryogenic detector: Data Processing and detector performance

-A simple event–selection criterion was adopted: the amplitude obtained from the OF was required to be consistent, within a given tolerance, with the amplitude extracted from the pulse fit.
-This condition ensures that only well–reconstructed pulses, whose shapes are compatible with the expected detector response, are retained for the subsequent analysis.
 Several tolerance values were tested independently, namely 5\%, 10\%, 20\%, and 30\%.
 Since this parameter strongly influences the final sample of accepted events, its variation provides an estimate of the systematic uncertainty associated with the selection procedure.
-For the analysis presented here we adopted a tolerance of 10\%.
+For the analysis presented here we adopted a tolerance of 10\%, yielding 1,570 DM candidate events.
+A summary of the main experimental and analysis parameters is presented in Tab.~\ref{tab:analysis_summary}.

 The pulse amplitude ultimately used for the analysis is that provided by the OF, which offers the optimal energy resolution.